Anthos clusters on AWS (GKE on AWS) supports the following authentication methods:

 gcloud anthos auth login command to authenticate with your

-gcloud tool authenticates your request to the Kubernetes
+clusters.
+The gcloud CLI authenticates your request to the Kubernetes

-gcloud tool, your OIDC ID tokens must be stored in the
+To use the gcloud CLI, your OIDC ID tokens must be stored in the

 You add tokens to your